-After losing a minor battle at Seonghwan near Seoul, the
+After losing a minor battle at Seonghwan near Cheonan, South Korea, the

 main Chinese force concentrated in Pyongyang and was defeated, despite

 the first modern naval battles in history with ironclad ships, quick-fire guns and

 torpedoes used.
 The Chinese lost five ships and retreated to Port Arthur, then

 to Wei Hai, never to threaten the Japanese in the Yellow Sea again .

 After the defeat in Pyongyang, there was no more Chinese resistance in Korea

-and two Japanese armies invaded Manchuria, with Port Arthur, Newchang,
+and two Japanese armies invaded Manchuria, with Port Arthur, Newchang

-the Port Arthur Massacre .
+massacred, known as the Port Arthur Massacre .
 The Beiyang Navy base at

-Wei Hai fell to the Japanese in early 1895 and the ships in the Chinese Beiyang
+Wei Hai fell to the Japanese in early 1895 and the ships of the Chinese Beiyang

 Fleet were sunk or captured, while the Japanese lost no major ships.